brainy099/Air-Quality/README.md

 ## Air Quality Index of India

-> India has some of the most polluted city on earth
+> India has some of the most polluted cities on earth
 > This app is used to display the air quality in various places in India
 >
 > Tools used :